ApiLogicServer/Docs/docs/Sample-AI.md

 #### d.
 Rebuild: Logic Preserved

-Note we rebuilt the project from our altered database, without losing customizations.
+Note we rebuilt the project from our altered database (`ApiLogicServer rebuild-from-database`), without losing customizations.

 &nbsp;